An Insider's Guide to Corporate AV

 Before I came to association management, I spent a few incredibly rewarding years working for an AV production company.
 I was fortunate to work for a wide variety of clients- country music stars, motorcycle clubs, all the way to the world of corporate AV.

 In fact, when I first met my fiancé I attempted to win him over by fixing his frat house speaker system.
-I’m sure the reason he proposed is because of the unparalleled sound quality I provided he and his Delta Sigma Phi brothers.
+I’m sure the reason he proposed is because of the unparalleled sound quality I provided him and his Delta Sigma Phi brothers.
 Go Hardrockers!

 I’ve been pleasantly surprised to find those late nights and long days in AV still serve me well today in association management.
 Knowing the best questions to ask and having a basic understanding of AV can be helpful to anyone planning an in-person, virtual, or hybrid event.
 I thought I’d share a few tips on how you can ensure your annual events’ operations run as smoothly as possible.

 It’s a common misconception to believe that getting ahead of schedule or “done early” is a good thing.
 If your presenter wraps up 20 minutes early, your attendees might scatter and go grab a beer from the hotel bar with their extra time and end up skipping the next session.
-Staying withing 5-10 minutes of your start/end times is always best.
+Staying within 5-10 minutes of your start/end times is always best.

 An easy place to begin is walk-in music!
 Some AV providers will have this covered and will use their best judgement- just make sure to ask.
 If they don’t provide music, have a good idea of who your audience is and what they likely will enjoy listening to while strolling around the exhibitors’ booths.
 Patsy Cline will put Tim to sleep, but the Bee-Gees will make Barb sing along- and nobody wants that.
 Appropriate background music, even if it’s quiet, can keep attendees hanging around.